-“The hockey team that I worked for signed four international players from different countries and I went on to work with four international teams, including the New Zealand Black Sticks.
+“We signed four international players from different countries and I then went on to work with four international teams, including the New Zealand Black Sticks.
 We signed a player from New Zealand who felt comfortable working with me and recommended me.
 Building rapport with the players and individuals that you’re working with is so important.

 “In these early roles, I was responsible for everything from pitch-side therapy and trauma, all the way through to player recovery.
 I also helped to design some of the team’s fitness training content.

-“In 2004 I went to my first Paralympic Games in Athens, volunteering as a Therapist in the polyclinic.
+“Yes, in 2004 I went to my first Paralympic Games in Athens, volunteering as a Therapist in the polyclinic.
 The polyclinic provides support services for countries that don’t have the funding for big teams of support staff.
 I paid my own way to do that and it gave me the chance to be part of Paralympic sport for the first time.
 It was a fantastic learning opportunity.

 “I believe it’s really important for academics to be clinically active, especially in healthcare.
 That way, our teaching is enriched by our own practice and our clinical experiences.
-I think it’s fantastic that all of the teaching staff in the School of Psychology Sport and Physical Activity have clinical histories and are all still clinically active.
+I think it’s fantastic that all of the teaching staff in the School of Rehabilitation, Sport and Psychology have clinical histories and are all still clinically active.

 “Graduates of Sport Rehabilitation degrees have so many opportunities available to them.
 For every Premier League football team, there’s at least one (typically two) full-time rehabilitation graduates working within that set-up.
 Professional teams see the value in Rehabilitation professionals, which is brilliant.

 “You just don’t know where your career is going to go from being in the right place at the right time.
 These opportunities are rarely advertised: people want to work with support staff that they know and trust.
-That’s how the sports medicine world works.
+That’s how the sports medicine world works.”